superxpeed/addressbook/README.md

 3.  react-bootstrap-table & react-bootstrap components
 4.  webpack-dev-server & npm configuration & assembly (including maven)
 5.  working with http statuses & js exceptions
-6.  user notifications about all back-end and front-end exceptions
+6.  user notifications about all back-end and front-end events (including exceptions)
-7.  hierarchical menu with breadcrumbs and role-dependent availability
+7.  hierarchical menu with breadcrumbs and role-dependent feature availability
-8.  locking table records for user editing with notifications
+8.  locking table records for editing (with user notifications)
-9.  working with refs of dynamically added/removed children components
+9.  working with refs for dynamically added/removed children components

 #### Tested by JUnit & Selenium (Chrome)